reality-two/reality2-node-core-elixir/docs/instructions/3 Plugins/ai.reality2.backup.md

 #### retrieve

-Retrieves and decrypts the data.
+Retrieves and decrypts the data and inserts it into the data stream, overwriting any existing data with same keys.

 ```yaml
 - command: retrieve